diballesteros/blog-posts/quickly-publish-and-install-a-library-with-github-packages.md

     - tooling
 ---

-## Quickly publish and install a library with GitHub Packages

 ### Introduction

 Github comes in with some pretty useful baked-in features, such as the ability to create your own package.
 In this tutorial, I’ll go over how to set up the Github Packages repository, then create a simple React hook, publish it and then install it in another project.